code-lab-org/nost-tools/README.md

 ### Backend

+The backend application runs a FastAPI application that provides HTTP routes to execute manager functions.
+It expects the following environment variables, for example, via a `.env` file:
+ * `CLIENT_USERNAME`: username of the client account to connect to the broker
+ * `CLIENT_PASSWORD`: password of the client account to connect to the broker
+ * `BROKER_HOST`: host name (DNS or IP address) of the broker
+ * `BROKER_PORT`: port number of the broker

-The backend application runs a FastAPI application.
-To install requirements, run from the project root:
+To run the backend application from native Python, first install requirements by running from the project root:
 ```
 pip install -r monitor/requirements.txt
 ```